-(a) A project is not started before 1,095 days (3 years) after either the application for preliminary certification was received or an amendment of the preliminary certification was approved.
+(a) A facility, other than a renewable energy resource equipment manufacturing facility, is not started before 1,095 days (3 years) after either the application for preliminary certification was received or an amendment of the preliminary certification was approved.
+A renewable energy equipment manufacturing facility is not started before 1,825 days (5 years) after either the application for preliminary certification was received or an amendment of the preliminary certification was approved.

-(b) Permits, waivers, and licenses required by OAR 330-090-0120 are not filed with ODOE before project development starts.
+(b) Permits, waivers, and licenses required by OAR 330-090-0120 are not filed with ODOE before facility development starts.

-(c) The project undergoes changes without the changes being approved under OAR 330-090-0130(7).
+(c) The facility undergoes changes without the changes being approved under OAR 330-090-0130(7).

-(7) Changes Between Preliminary Certification and Final Certification: To change a project that has a preliminary certification, the applicant must file a written request with the Director.
+(7) Changes Between Preliminary Certification and Final Certification: To change a facility that has a preliminary certification, the applicant must file a written request with the Director.
 The preliminary certification will not be amended unless the Director determines that the amendment is consistent with these rules.

 (a) The request must describe the change and reasons for it.
-It must include changes in cost, tax credit amount, project design, and materials.
+It must include changes in cost, tax credit amount, facility design, and materials.
 The change also must include the amount of energy saved or produced, financing changes, the applicant, or other matters.

-(b) Within 60 days after the applicant files the change request, the Director will decide if the changed project complies with these rules.
+(b) Within 60 days after the applicant files the change request, the Director will decide if the changed facility complies with these rules.
 The Director will provide written reasons for the decision.